StanTarnev/Week-9-JavaScript-Group-Project--Aon-Card-Game/README.md

 1. `cd client` to go to the client directory.
 2. `sudo npm install` to install all of the required npm packages.
-3. `sudo npm dev` to run the client server.
+3. `sudo npm run dev` to run the client server.